UNCLASSIFIED (U)

 (i) (U) Before the passage of 101(a)(48) a full expungement of a conviction under U.S. law had been held to be equivalent in effect to a pardon granted under INA 237(a)(2)(A)(v) and served to eliminate the effect of the conviction for most immigration purposes.
 Considering the passage of 101(a)(48), the Board of Immigration Appeals in Matter of Roldan, 22 I & N. Dec.
 512 (BIA 1999), determined that judicial expungements based on rehabilitative or ameliorative statutes (laws that allowed for expungement of a sentence by a court based on a showing that the defendant had been rehabilitated or was otherwise worthy of relief) would no longer be recognized as effective for eliminating the conviction for immigration purposes.

-(b) (U) Pardons: No pardon of whatever kind, executive or legislative, foreign or domestic, has any effect with respect to ineligibility under INA 212(a)(2)(A)(i)(II).
+(b) (U) Pardons: No pardon of any kind, executive or legislative, foreign or domestic, has any effect with respect to ineligibility under INA 212(a)(2)(A)(i)(II).

 (c) (U) Suspending Sentence, Probation, or Commutation: A conviction exists under INA 212(a)(2)(A)(i)(II) even if the sentence has been suspended, reduced, mitigated, or commuted, or the applicant has been granted probation or parole or has otherwise been relieved in whole or in part of the penalty imposed.
 Post-conviction modifications to a person's criminal record, unless they are based on an underlying defect in the original legal proceedings, do not affect the definition of "conviction" under the INA.

 (d) (U) Appeals: A visa applicant has been “convicted” of a criminal offense when the conviction is entered by a judge.
-It does not matter whether the applicant has filed a direct appeal of the conviction to a higher court, nor whether the appeal period has expired.
-You must refuse the visa accordingly.
-However, a conviction no longer exists if the judgment of conviction has been overturned on appeal to a higher court.
-If an applicant presents evidence that the conviction was overturned on appeal, review the document to make sure that all convictions that would result in ineligibility have been overturned.
-If you are uncertain whether all relevant charges were overturned on appeal, you may submit the case to your advisor in L/CA for an AO.
+It does not matter whether the applicant has filed a direct appeal of the conviction to a higher court, nor whether the appeal period has expired, you must refuse the visa.
+A conviction no longer exists, however, if the judgment of conviction has been overturned on appeal to a higher court.
+If an applicant presents evidence that the conviction was overturned on appeal, review the document to ensure that all convictions that would result in ineligibility have been overturned.
+If you are uncertain whether all relevant charges were overturned on appeal, submit the case to your advisor in L/CA for an AO.
 A prior visa refusal based on a conviction does not require denial of a later visa application, if the applicant establishes that the conviction has been overturned on appeal.
-However, if the first finding of inadmissibility was entered by the Department of Homeland Security, you should refer to the guidance found at 9 FAM 303.3-5(E).
+However, if the first finding of inadmissibility was entered by DHS, you should refer to the guidance found at 9 FAM 303.3-5(E).

 (e) (U) Vacating Conviction: Various jurisdictions use different terms and procedures for the act of vacating (i.e., annulling or repealing) their own prior judgments.
 These are not appellate actions but actions of the original court.
 In determining whether a vacated conviction is still effective for immigration purposes, you should follow the guidance set forth in 9 FAM 302.3-2(B)(3) paragraph k ("Vacating a Conviction").
 However, a determination of ineligibility under INA 212(a)(2)(C) might still be appropriate even if an applicant's drug convictions does not make an applicant ineligible under INA 212(a)(2)(A)(i)(II).